jupyter-book/jupyter-book/docs/advanced/advanced.md

         </div>
 ```

-The contents of `extra_footer` will be inserted into your page's HTML after
+The contents of `extra_navbar` will be inserted into your page's HTML after
-all other footer content.
+all other html content.

 ## What if I have an issue or question?